arrow2851/dp203-azure-data-engineering/README.md

 - throughput: controls the throughput capacity of event hubs
 - receivers: entity taht reads event data

+- Different types of windows
+  - Tumbling window -> Window is fixed time.
+Eg: Events occuring in 5 second intervals 0-5, 5-10, 10-15.. etc
+  - Hopping window -> Window is fixed time but window length is not the neccesarily same as interval length.
+Eg: Events occuring every 7 seconds with 3 second interval length 0-3, 7-10, 14-17, 21-24..etc
+  - Sliding window -> Window is fixed length in but is checked only when the next event occurs.
+Usually has a count to have a certain number of events in that window
+  - Session window -> Window begins when a new event starts.
+Continues as long as events keep occuring before the session times out.
+If the session times out, the next session window will begin when a new event occurs.

 ### 7. Spark Pool